austinhuang0131/mstdn-party-plus/docs/best-practices.md

 # Best Practices

-To improve everyone's experience on the fediverse, I ask you to consider the following.
+To improve everyone's experience on the fediverse, you're encouraged to consider the following.
 Applying various advice below will likely improve how others view your account and the instances as a whole.

+!!! note

+    How you interact with others will shape their perceptions of you **and** your instance, so always remember that your actions will have consequences on your instance's reach!

 !!! warning

-    Those are not part of the rules, but in some cases they can be enforced.
+    For mstdn.party and mstdn.plus only: those are not part of the rules, but in some cases they can be enforced.

+## Tips for Initial Traction

+!!! note

+    Your bio is searchable if you have opted into the user directory, but hashtags don't particularly improve your profile's exposure.
+Note that certain platforms (such as bots that read `#nobot` hashtags, as well as [fediverse.info](https://fediverse.info/explore/people)) do make use of hashtags in bio.

+If you want to have more people discover your account, consider the following:

+* There are toggleable settings in Preferences => Public Profile => Privacy & Reach.
+* Outside of Mastodon itself, there are public user directories; see [here](how-to-follow.md#how-to-follow-people-and-content).
+* Use hashtags to allow people to better find your post (but please be mindful and not use hashtags excessively; also, for accessibility purposes, please use [CamelCase](https://en.wikipedia.org/wiki/Camel_case) for hashtagging phrases).
+* [Follow relevant hashtags](how-to-follow.md#how-to-follow-people-and-content) and [interact with other users](should-i.md#you-want-to-interact-with-others) (keep on reading for best practices for the latter).
+* Consider writing a [public](https://docs.joinmastodon.org/user/posting/#privacy) introduction post, indicating your interests in hashtags.
+Remember to include `#introduction` and pin the post as well!

 ## Politics